Blunk-electronic/ada_training/gtkada-installation.md

 If you want to build on a 64bit machine:
 - replace $gcc_version by just 9 (or older gnat version)
 - replace \.\./lib by \.\./lib64

-- The section should read now:
+Section 'runtimes' should read now:

     <runtimes default="default,kernel,native">
        <directory group="default" >\.\./lib64/gcc(-lib)?/$TARGET/9/adalib/</directory>